-Not following up.
 It's ok to contact the interviewer after the interview.
 In fact, it's best.
 Send a "thank you" note and call or e-mail the next week to check your status.
-Avoid badgering the poor woman though—there are other things on her plate.
+Avoid badgering the poor woman though--there are other things on her plate.